 When Do You Have to Pay Termination Payments?

 It is not uncommon for employers to have a practice of making termination payments in the next pay cycle following termination of employment.
-This practice reflects the standard termination provisions in the Pastoral Award, the Horticulture Award and the Wine Industry award amongst many others.
-These state that termination payments must be paid no later than 7 days after the day on which the employee's employment terminates.
+This reflects the standard termination provisions in the Pastoral Award, the Horticulture Award and the Wine Industry award amongst many others.
+These Awards state that termination payments must be paid no later than 7 days after the day on which the employee's employment terminates.

 What amounts form part of an employee's final pay?